puneethkvsk/Smart-Geyzer/README.md

 **Source Code:**

 To get the source code running, first put make a new folder called "smartGeyzerCode" and then put the smartGeyzerCode.ino file in it.
 Now, you need to install the following libraries before compiling and uploading the code to your microcontroller.
-Go to Tools->ManageLibraries->Search for the following lib
+Go to Tools->ManageLibraries->Search for the following libraries:
 1. OneWire library
 2. Dallas Temperature